Skip to main content

 ) = load_data();

-In a recent CertiK audit, we noticed the developer mixed up two arguments in places, and wrote:
+In a recent CertiK audit, we discovered that the developer mixed up two arguments in the save_data() function:

 save_data(total_supply, min_amount, swap_fee, ...)

-Without an external audit performed by a team of experts, finding such a bug is very difficult.
-The function was rarely used, and both confused parameters usually had a value of zero.
-You really have to know what you’re looking for to pick up on an error like this.
+Without an external audit by a team of experts, detecting such a bug is challenging.
+The function was rarely used, and the confused parameters often had a value of zero.
+Identifying this type of error requires knowing exactly what to look for.

 int min_amount = in_msg_body~load_coins();